Registration Policies FAQs

 A course is considered cross-referenced if it is offered under more than one academic department.
 A cross-referenced course will have different course numbers, however one academic department will serve as the administrative home.
-All of the information contained in a cross-referenced course will be same (semester hours, meeting times and days, instructors, descriptions, and so on).
+All of the information contained in a cross-referenced course will be the same (semester hours, meeting times and days, instructors, descriptions, etc).

 Departments may establish prerequisite courses or conditions that must be met before enrollment in a course.
 A prerequisite may specify course work, a specific grade in a course, or scores on a placement exam.
 Departments are responsible for having all prerequisites accurately listed on MyUI.
 Departments may, at their discretion, administratively drop from the course students who enroll in a course for which they do not have required prerequisites that were correctly identified on MyUI.
 These drops must take place during the first eight calendar days of the semester, the first two calendar days of the three-week summer session, or first four days of the six- or eight-week summer session.
 These drop actions are made without the assignment of a W (see Registration below).

 Students in good academic standing may request permission to register for more hours than the maximum allowed.
-Requests are made through your advisor who consults with the Academic Standards Committee.
+Requests are made through your advisor who consults with the Academic Standards Committee, firstname.lastname@example.org.

 Undergraduates may enroll in graduate-level courses (numbered 5000 and above) only with the permission of the instructor and after completion of any prerequisites.
 There are no restrictions on the number of graduate-level credit hours taken by undergraduates.